Skip to main content

 Attribution models available in the new dashboard

-To help you make sense of your marketing performance with this new guest-journey based attribution methodology, we're providing two attribution models for you to choose between to suit your needs and preferences.
+To help you make sense of your marketing performance with this new guest-journey based attribution methodology, we're providing three attribution models for you to choose between to suit your needs and preferences.
 These different attribution models will help you explore different perspectives on your data.

 Here’s what each one means: